 The National EMS Advisory Council (NEMSAC) was established in April 2007 as a nationally recognized council of EMS representatives and consumers to provide advice and recommendations regarding EMS to NHTSA in the Department of Transportation and to the members of the Federal Interagency Committee on EMS.NEMSAC provides a forum for the development, consideration, and communication of information from a knowledgeable and independent perspective.
 NEMSAC does not exercise program management or regulatory development responsibilities, and makes no decisions directly affecting the programs on which it provides advice.
 View the NEMSAC Charter.

-The NEMSAC membership consists of 24 members of the EMS community who represent different aspects of the industry.
+The NEMSAC membership consists of 23 members of the EMS community who represent different aspects of the industry.
 The members are appointed by the Secretary of the Department of Transportation for two-year terms and each may serve up to two terms.

-Data Integration and Technology
+- Integration & Technology

 2018 – 2020 NEMSAC Members